 5: Once you have selected the Backup, you are now asked to select the files you want to restore.

-6: Once you are done selecting the Backup and the files that you want to restore, you have to select a location where you want to save the restored C Drive backup files (Do not select the C Drive as a location to save the backup files, this will overwrite the data).
+6: After selecting the Backup and the files you want to restore, choose a location to save the restored C Drive backup files.
+Do not select the C Drive, as this will overwrite the data.

 7: Click on the Restore button.
 The C Drive Backup file restoration process begins.